mynamesleon/aria-autocomplete/README.md

         `${length} ${length === 1 ? 'result' : 'results'} available.`,

     /**
+     * @description Callback before a search is performed - receives the input value.
+     * Can be used to alter the search value by returning a String */
+    onSearch: query => query,

+    /**
      * @description Callback before async call is made - receives the URL.
      * Can be used to format the endpoint URL by returning a String */